tapdata/idaas-pdk/docs/development.md

 * TapMap
 * TapString
 * TapDateTime
+* TapYear

-We also have 10 types of TapValue for each TapType to combine value with it's TapType.
+We also have 11 types of TapValue for each TapType to combine value with it's TapType.
 * TapBooleanValue
 * TapDateValue
 * TapArrayValue